-The data for this metric are sourced from the Department for Business, Energy & Industrial Strategy (BEIS).
-BEIS collects and compiles data from various sources, including emissions data reported by industries, energy providers and transportation sectors.
+The data for this metric are sourced from the Department for Business, Energy & Industrial Strategy (BEIS), BEIS collects and compiles data from various sources, including emissions data reported by industries, energy providers and transportation sectors.

 There are two targets to achieve net zero.
 The CPCA is committed to achieving net zero emissions of its own operations by 2030.
-The Cambridgeshire and Peterborough Climate Partnership has set a goal of reaching net zero for ther Cambridgeshire and Peterborough region as a whole by 2050.
-A target trajectory has been produced to outline the reductions required to reach this goal.
+As for the whole of C&P, the target to achieve net zero is 2050 and a target trajectory has been produced to outline the reductions required to reach this goal.